 Just like any other post-production technique, even sharpening can be overdone.
-It’s better to use it sparingly and leave the photo slightly soft than to overdo it to the point where the image looks pixelated or too textured.
+It’s better if you use it sparingly and leave the photo slightly soft than to overdo it to the point where the image looks pixelated or too textured.

 Focus stacking is a popular technique used mainly in landscape photography to achieve a broader depth of field.
-To perform focus stacking, you take at least three identical photos, but focusing at different depths.
+To perform focus stacking, you take at least three identical photos but focus at different depths.